 The time to buy figs is now.
 With the season in full flow – but nearing its end – a glut of both foreign and local fresh figs has gripped the nation.
-Get them now, while they’re still cheap and try your hand at my quick and easy recipe for Individual Fig and Goats Cheese Pizzas; one of my favourite recipes for fresh figs. With sweet and savoury aspects equally prevalent, these pizzas make for intriguing little starters that – provided you have dough to hand – won’t take at all long to make.
+Get them now, while they’re still cheap and try your hand at my quick and easy recipe for Individual Fig and Goats Cheese Pizzas; one of my favourite recipes for fresh figs. With sweet and savoury aspects equally prevalent, these pizzas make for intriguing little starters that – provided you have dough to hand.

 The flavours of North Africa and, more specifically, Morocco are perennial favourites.
 There’s something about the juxtaposition of savoury and sweet, so endemic in that cuisine, that’s simply fascinating.
 It’s certainly a contrast that you’ll find, and hopefully enjoy, in this simple recipe for chicken and butternut squash tagine.